 If you do plan on being outside, wear the proper gear.
 You can wear breathable clothing like cotton and wear a hat and sunglasses with UV protection.

 Apply and Reapply

 When applying sunscreen, apply at least 15-30 min before sun exposure and reapply every 2 hours.
 Most sunscreen is water-resistant for this amount of time, but if you sweat a lot or are in the water and dry off, apply more frequently.

 If you don’t have to be outside, stay in between the hours of 10 AM and 2 PM.
 Although it isn’t recommended to be out during these times, it IS the best time to be outside for vitamin D production.

 Just because you have these tips doesn’t mean you won’t slip up.
-The majority of my birthday weekend in Martinique was spent on the beach and I burned and peeled for the first time when I got home.
-It wasn’t as bad as my cousin, but it was because of too much time in the sun and not reapplying.
+The majority of my birthday weekend in Martinique was spent on the island’s beaches and I burned and peeled for the first time when I got home.
+It wasn’t as bad as my cousin’s, but it was because of too much time in the sun and not reapplying.
 If you happen to get a sunburn, treat the area with a cool washcloth and apply some aloe vera gel to decrease stinging or itching.
-When it does get cool enough, make sure to keep the area moisturized as you skin begins to repair itself.
+When it does get cool enough, make sure to keep the area moisturized as your skin begins to repair itself.

 How To Use Coconut Oil for Your Hair and Skin